Macroscopic-ranged proximity effect in graphite: Results and discussion

 Control samples were characterized in the interval $2\text{ K} \leq \text{T} \leq 10 \text{ K}$ with all electrodes made of silver paste.
 Measurements revealed a smooth metallic-like behavior, typical of well-graphitized HOPG \cite{Kelly_book, Du2005, Hamada1981}.
 Results are presented in Fig. \ref{fig_pristine}.

 Subsequent samples were contacted as indicated in the cartoon of Fig. \ref{fig_pristine}, with two outermost electrodes composed of a superconductor (SC) and the remaining ones of silver paste.
-The distance between electrodes was approximately $0.7$ mm to $1$ mm.
-Micrographs of the samples are shown in the suppl. material.
+The distance between adjacent electrodes was approximately $0.7$ mm to $1$ mm.
 We refer to their contacts by the numbers shown in Fig. \ref{fig_pristine}.

-In total, six samples were studied (labeled $GS1$ to $GS6$).
+In total, ten samples were studied (labeled $GS1$ to $GS10$).
 The electrical resistivity of our devices was probed with DC and low-frequency AC measurements (up to $f \approx 5$ Hz), which yielded the same results.
 Experiments were simultaneously performed in two-and four- probe configurations.
 Two-probe measurements ($2p$) were achieved by applying current and measuring voltage between superconducting electrodes $1$ and $4$.
 Experiments in the four-probe configuration ($4p$) were performed by applying electrical current between (superconducting) contacts 1 and 4 and measuring the potential between the (normal) probes $2$ and $3$.

-The superconductor chosen for the current electrodes was an alloy of In/Pb ($50\%$ in volume each) with critical temperature $\text{T}_\text{c} \approx 6.8$ K and critical magnetic field $\text{B}_\text{c} < 1.8$ T (see the suppl. material for details).
+The superconductor chosen for the current electrodes was an alloy of In/Pb ($50\%$ in volume each) with critical temperature $T_c \approx 6.8$ K and critical magnetic field $B_c(0) < 1.8$ T (see the suppl. material for details).
 The alloy was connected to the edges of our samples with a soldering iron at $300^o$ C. Thin copper wires attached the sample to the instrumentation.